reshmabidikar/slate/source/includes/_account.md

 ## Email

-These endpoints manage emails associated with a customer account.
-It is possible to have several emails for one customer `account`.
+These endpoints manage emails associated with a customer account. **These are secondary emails, distinct from the `email` attribute in the `account` object.** It is possible to have several such emails for one customer account.

 ### Add account email

-Add an email to an `account`.
+Add an email to an account.
 Existing emails are undisturbed.

 **HTTP Request**